olliegg123/RFID-Jukebox-GoogleCast/README.md

 <li>125KHz RFID cards  - (Amazon) </li></ul>

 <h4> RFID Reader Config</h4>
-First of all you need a windows desktop to configure the RFID reader follow these instructions from the [magic-cards](https://github.com/maddox/magic-cards) repo:<br><br>
+First of all you need a windows desktop to configure the RFID reader follow these instructions from the[ magic-cards ](https://github.com/maddox/magic-cards)repo:<br><br>
 1. Download [this software](https://www.dropbox.com/s/ena4ukh9wewhj9x/rfid-reader-programmer.zip?dl=0) on a Windows PC or Laptop. <br><br>
 2. Plug the RFID reader into the Laptop or PC USB port and open the software.<br><br>
-3. Make sure that the buttons shown in the image below are selected, then click `set`.<br><br>
+3. Make sure that the buttons shown in the image below are selected, then click <code>set</code>.<br><br>

 ![Programmer Setup:](https://github.com/maddox/magic-cards/blob/master/docs/images/card-programmer.png)
 <br><br>